 • Ignorance of the law (although not willful blindness)

 • Mistake of fact

 • Reliance on the advice of a CPA

 What should you choose?

-From my personal experience in working at the IRS and now dealing with the IRS from the other side of the table, I can state that reasonable cause is a very difficult standard to meet.
-The important question is the amount of tax loss to the government.
-Where there is very little or no tax due, DIIRP can be used.
+Reasonable cause is a very difficult standard to meet.
+One important factor is the amount of tax loss to the government.
+Where there is very little or no tax due, DIIRP might be a good option.

 Whether a taxpayer meets this standard is a legal and factual determination that needs to be carefully evaluated with his or her attorney.
-If you file tax returns with a reasonable cause statement and the Service does not agree with your reasonable cause statement, you could then be subject to civil penalties which can be significantly more severe than the 5% miscellaneous offshore penalty.
+If you file tax returns with a reasonable cause statement and the Service does not agree that the facts demonstrate reasonable cause, you could then be subject to non-willfulness or willfulness civil penalties if the returns are audited.

 “Delinquent International Information Return Submission Procedures Frequently Asked Questions and Answers.”
 Internal Revenue Service, 23-Aug-2016, https://www.irs.gov/individuals/international-taxpayers/delinquent-international-information-return-submission-procedures-frequently-asked-questions-and-answers